Dvorhack/Rpi_pico_journey/README.md

 # Raspberry Pi Pico Journey
 Welcome to my RPi Pico Journey !
-I'll be a deep dive into the internals of this board.
+It'll be a deep dive into the internals of this board.

 The aim of this research is to learn about hardware, low level programming, etc.